Execution of Charles I: Executioner

-Overall, the most likely candidate for the executioner was Richard Brandon, the common hangman at the time of Charles' execution.
+Overall, the most likely candidate for the executioner was Richard Brandon, the common hangman at the time of Charles's execution.
 He would have been experienced, explaining the clean cut, and he is reported to have received £30 around the time of the execution.
-He was also the executioner of other royalists before, and after, Charles' execution—including William Laud and Lord Capel.
+He was also the executioner of other royalists before, and after, Charles's execution—including William Laud and Lord Capel.
 Despite this, Brandon denied being the executioner throughout his life, and a contemporary letter claims that he refused a parliamentarian offer of £200 to perform the execution.
 A tract published shortly after Brandon's death, The Confession of Richard Brandon, claims to contain a deathbed confession of Brandon to the execution of Charles, though it attracted little attention in its time and is now regarded as a forgery.

-Of the other suggested candidates: Peter had prominently advocated for Charles' death but was absent from his execution, though he was reported to have been kept at home through illness.
-Joyce was a loyal fanatic of Cromwell and had, earlier in the war, captured the king from Holdenby House.
+Of the other suggested candidates: Peter had prominently advocated for Charles's death but was absent from his execution, though he was reported to have been kept at home through illness.
+Joyce was a loyal fanatic of Cromwell and had, earlier in the war, captured the King from Holdenby House.
 William Walker was a parliamentarian soldier who, according to local tradition, had confessed to the regicide several times.
 Bigg was a clerk of the regicide Simon Mayne and later hermit who, according to local tradition, became a hermit shortly after the Restoration out of fear for being tried as the executioner.